 There are several ways that doctors fail to make correct diagnosis.

 Types of Diagnostic Errors that may Lead to a Medical Malpractice Lawsuit

 - Misdiagnosis – when the wrong diagnosis is assigned to the patient, for example, mistaking a heart attack in a woman for gastric discomfort.
 Diagnosing and treating a patient for cancer when it is not cancer is usually a serious misdiagnosis case.

 - Delayed diagnosis – when it takes a long time to get to the right diagnosis.
 Diseases present very differently in some patients, which can complicate the diagnostic process making this a very common problem.

-- Missed diagnosis – when they find nothing wrong but have missed a diagnosis.
+- Missed diagnosis – when they find no illness or injury but have missed a diagnosis.
 A doctor may think that a child is playing hooky when complaining of indeterminate discomforts with no obvious symptoms.

-- Failure to diagnose a related disease – many diseases go hand-in-hand (comorbidities) and diagnosing one should prompt you to check for high-risk comorbidities.
+- Failure to diagnose a related disease – many medical conditions go hand-in-hand (comorbidities) and diagnosing one should prompt you to check for high-risk comorbidities.

 - Failure to diagnose an unrelated disease – when one issue is diagnosed correctly but a second disease that is not related to the first is missed.